Replicating Nature's Elegant Swimmers Through Soft Robotics and Animated Materials

 How can animated materials recreate the graceful motion of a manta ray?

 This project explores how the motion of manta rays can be mechanically and aesthetically achieved using animated material systems.
-Combining pneumatic silicone actuation and shape memory alloys (SMA), the team developed soft robotic prototypes that replicate the oscillating and undulating fin movements of real manta rays.
+Through pneumatic silicone actuation, soft robotic prototypes were developed that replicate the oscillating and undulating fin movements of real manta rays.
 The translucent silicone body with internal air chambers creates smooth, fluid wing motion when pneumatically actuated, bringing bioinspired engineering to life.